 This is available if you are less than 14 weeks pregnant.
-It combines the results of your blood test and a nuchal translucency ultrasound scan with other information, such as your age and weight, to give a risk result.
+It combines the results of a blood test (MSS1) and a nuchal translucency ultrasound scan with other information, such as your age and weight, to give a risk result.

 Second trimester maternal serum screening

-This is available if you are 14–20 weeks pregnant and combines the results of your blood test with other information, such as your age and weight, to give a risk result.
+This is available if you are 14–20 weeks pregnant and combines the results of a blood test (MSS2) with other information, such as your age and weight, to give a risk result.

 What do my results mean?